mathiaspettersen/CTFTeam5/Lab03/Main.md

 > *I got tired of telling people to GTFO when they asked for sudo permissions to install tools on their Linux machines.
 So I allowed APT to run as root on this machine.
 Should be fine right.. ? **Port: 9002***

-When running `sudo -l` , it is discovered that the user may run `apt` as root, as also written in the description of the challenge.
+When running `sudo -l`, it is discovered that the user may run `apt` as root, as also written in the description of the challenge.

 ![sudo_l](https://user-images.githubusercontent.com/72946914/157649370-a624e621-e187-449b-8090-fdd071b44cbc.PNG)

-Searching for *apt priv esc* led us to the website [GTFOBins](https://gtfobins.github.io/), with the description " (...) a curated list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems."
+Searching for *apt privilege escalation* led us to the website [GTFOBins](https://gtfobins.github.io/), with the description " (...) a curated list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems."
 Hence, it seemed like we were at the right place.

 Then, we searched for *apt* in GTFO, which we knew had root privileges.